-The purpose of this policy is to outline the criteria used by the WSIB to determine a person's status.
+The purpose of this policy is to outline the criteria used by the WSIB to determine a person's status as either a worker or independent operator.

 Guidelines

 General

 A "contract of service", or employer-employee relationship, is one where a worker agrees to work for an employer (payer), on a full- or part-time basis, in return for wages or a salary.
 The employer has the right to control what work is performed, and where, when, and how the work is to be performed.